niksicMirza/ABH-Internship-API-Testing/README.md

 # rest_assured_testing_bidba
 In this project I have automated an API smoke test for https://bidba.herokuapp.com/.
-While automating smoke test, I have used RESTassured librariesPage Object Model for easier understanding of code.

 # Techonologies